mrchief/array.partial/README.md

 #### callback

 Type: `Function` - Function is a predicate, to test each element of the array.
-This is called with same arguments as [array.filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter)
+This is called with the following arguments:

+`element` - The current element being processed in the array

+`index` (Optional) - The index of the current element being processed in the array.

+`array` (Optional) - The array filter was called upon.

 ## Examples